sophiapobre/emotionary/README.md

 ﻿# emotionary

-*emotionary* is a journaling app with sentiment analysis that helps users reflect on their moods through visual insights.
+*emotionary* is a journaling web app that uses ML to perform sentiment analysis on users' journal entries, allowing users to easily track their mood trends through visual insights.
 Our app offers a seamless and intuitive user experience, complete with features such as tagging, favoriting, filtering, and search.
 Our top priority is user privacy, and we securely encrypt journal entry content using password-based key derivation.

+You can demo the app [here](https://emotionary-ubc.vercel.app).

 ## Table of Contents

 - [Developers](#developers)
 - [Technologies Used](#technologies-used)
 - [Features](#features)